sowai00/Bun-v1.0.0/README.md

-# Resouse_setup
+# Resourse_setup
-How to install react js and resourse
+How to install react js and Resourse